-(i) Accreditation application fee \$ 726.00

-payable every scope amendment

-and every three-year renewal.

-(ii)(aa) Per major test category per \$ 363.00

-matrix payable every year, or

-(bb) Minor conventional category \$ 290.00

-payable every year.

-(iii) Annual surveillance and evaluation \$ 363.00

-applicable to minor conventional

-facilities and facilities applying for

-only one category of accreditation.

-(iv)(aa) Proficiency samples biannually to be

-purchased by the laboratory.

-(bb) Bioassay/biomonitoring annually to

-be purchased by the laboratory.

-(v) Third party audit to be billed directly to

-the laboratory.

-(vi) The accreditation fees for laboratories

-receiving national accreditation will be

-one and one-half times the regular fees.
+- (c) The fee schedule authorized by Subparagraph (b) shall not exceed the following amounts: - (i) Accreditation application fee payable every three years. \$ 600.00 - (ii) (aa) Per major test category payable every year, or \$ 300.00 - (bb) Minor conventional category payable every year. \$ 240.00 - (iii) Annual surveillance and evaluation applicable to minor conventional facilities and facilities applying for only one category of accreditation. \$ 300.00 - (iv) (aa) Proficiency samples biannually to be purchased by the laboratory. - (bb) Bioassay/biomonitoring annually to be purchased by the laboratory. - (v) Third party audit to be billed directly to the laboratory.